If you are a member of the Black Conscious community, you understand the importance of group economics.

 A Cooperative is the professional title for a group of people working together for mutual benefit.
 A cooperative business belongs to the people who use it – people who have organized to provide themselves with the goods and services they need, while making money at the same time.

 Member-owners meet regularly, present and hear reports on their business and investment activities, and hire General Managers to handle day-to-day affairs in their companies.
-Members invest in the businesses to provide capital for a strong and efficient operation, and once the businesses start making money, the profits are returned to co-op members.
+Members practice group economics by providing the capital for a strong and efficient operation, and once the businesses start making money, the profits are returned to co-op members.

 In her book The New Jim Crow, Michelle Alexander teaches us that one of the aims of this new era of mass incarceration is to prevent Blacks from entering the job market.
 By hiring your own people, you can give an opportunity to a member of the community that may not have had the chance to prove their talents in the job market.